A healthy and well-balanced potato salad with chickpeas and creamy tahini-dijon dressing is seriously the best vegan potato salad recipe ever!

-The recipe is adapted from Ina Garten, some of the changes I made were:
+This potato salad is adapted from Ina Garten, some of the changes I made include:

 - Using regular yukon gold potatoes instead of baby ones.
 I usually don’t peel my potatoes because the skin is nutritious, but once they were done cooking the skin came off so easily that I went ahead and peeled them.
 Leave the skin on if you prefer.
 Feel free to use baby potatoes as noted in the notes.
 You can also just as easily use red potatoes and leave the skin on.